 Gone Girl by Gillian Flynn

 We really had a glut of “girl” thrillers for a minute there, and most of them were pretty average.
 None of them quite lived up to the best-seller that started it all: Gillian Flynn’s Gone Girl.
 For the first half of the novel, it all seems fairly standard.
 A promising young woman missing, presumed dead (or, at least, not in good shape), and a dodgy husband under suspicion.
 He insists that he’s innocent, but don’t they all?
-And then Flynn reveals the truth to the reader, in a delicious dramatic irony that will have you gripping the pages so hard your knuckles turn white.
+And then Flynn reveals the truth to the reader, in a delicious twist of dramatic irony that will have you gripping the pages so hard your knuckles turn white.
 Many have tried, and almost as many have failed, to replicate this brilliant unreliable-narrator plot twist that will live in your head rent-free.
 Read my full review of Gone Girl here.

 Piranesi by Susanna Clarke